gryfai/mcp-uptime-kuma-open/README.md

 functionality baked in to the closed source version.
 If you want the more advanced version, please contact us on hello (at) gryfai.com

+The repository is still active and we will add to it continously.
+We are painfully aware that we lack testing, but we have tested it with a couple of clients.
+It is all good to go!
+Writing tests is the next thing on our agenda.

 # The open version
 This version is exposing a limited but useful set of tools to interact with Uptime Kuma via your favorite LLM tool.